Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 Charles Liu: Smart Contracts in DAG

-The highly regulated and socialized medical system is another major example that, in concert with the corporate insurance industry, contributes to massive confusion, frustration, and suffering.
-Presently, in concert with the effects of HIPAA, most patients don’t possess always-updated records of their medical history, despite it having been technologically possible for many years and especially convenient with smartphones.
-For most people today, any of their existing records are kept in clinics and hospitals that they’ve visited, which typically don’t provide records to their patients by default.
-So, this explains all the unnecessary and time-consuming redundant paperwork to fill out whenever one visits a new health care provider, whether a physician, dentist, or ophthalmologist.
+Distributed and secure ledgers can facilitate this process—for example, in the realm of health care.
+The highly regulated and socialized medical system in America (and elsewhere) contributes to massive confusion, frustration, and suffering, in concert with the corporate insurance industry.
+Presently, with the effects of HIPAA, most patients don’t possess always-updated records of their medical history, despite it being technologically possible and especially convenient with smartphones.
+For most people today, any of their existing medical records are kept (albeit for a limited time) in clinics and hospitals that they’ve visited over the years, which typically don’t even provide copies of records to patients by default.
+This explains all the unnecessary and time-consuming redundant paperwork to fill out upon visiting a new health-care provider, be it a physician, dentist, or ophthalmologist.

-Within a free market, highly useful innovations in this realm would seemingly happen overnight!
-This is supposed to be the 21st century, after all.
-Yet, untold numbers of patients suffer and die on account of providers’ incomplete or mistaken records of them, or patients’ omissions and errors about their own histories and conditions.
-Furthermore, incomplete, mistaken, and downright harmful governmentally approved “nutritional guidelines” and health advice are provided not only to acutely ill patients but also to everyone else (e.g., children in schools).
-These are reflected in dire obesity rates and a high prevalence of metabolic syndrome in the American population, over half of which are overweight.
+With a free-market system, highly useful innovations would seemingly happen overnight.
+We’re in the 21st century, after all!
+Untold numbers of patients ought not suffer and die on account of present providers’ incomplete or mistaken records of them, or patients’ omissions and errors about their own histories and conditions.
+Furthermore, the incomplete, mistaken, and downright harmful governmentally approved “nutritional guidelines” and health advice will no longer be provided to acutely and chronically ill patients, nor to everyone else (e.g., children in schools).
+This will assist in remedying the high obesity rates and prevalence of metabolic syndrome in the American population.

 The sugar conspiracy